GerritCodeReview/apps_analytics-etl/README.md

 - -o --out folder location for storing the output as JSON files if not provided data is saved to </tmp>/analytics-<NNNN> where </tmp> is the system temporary directory

+## Development environment

+A docker compose file is provided to spin up an instance of Elastisearch with Kibana locally.
+Just run `docker-compose up`.

+Kibana will run on port `5601` and Elastisearch on port `9200`

+### Default credentials

+The Elastisearch default user is `elastic` and the default password `changeme`

+### Caveats

+If Elastisearch dies with `exit code 137` you might have to give Docker more memory ([check this article for more details](https://github.com/moby/moby/issues/22211))